 Treatment

 Treatment can include a variety of modalities.
 Hands-on treatment may involve joint mobilisation, physical manipulation, stretching and soft tissue work to try to reduce tension, relieve pain, desensitise painful areas and improve range of movement.
-In addition to hands on treatment I will discuss exercise options and provide support and supervision for exercise and/or rehabilitation plans.
+As an evidence-based practitioner, movement often forms a large part of treatment.
+I will discuss exercise and movement based options with you and provide support and supervision for exercise and/or rehabilitation plans.
 I will provide advice and education regarding your symptoms, and we can work together to help identify areas you would like to change/improve and then build a management plan to address these.
 We will discuss any modifiable psychosocial factors that we have identified as contributing to your presentation, and I will provide advice, education, additional resources or referral to address these where necessary.
 Hands-on treatment will not always be provided in consultations, this will depend on the complexity of your presentation and the treatment indicated by the best available evidence.

 Follow-up Appointments